magento/devdocs/src/cloud/cdn/fastly-vcl-whitelist.md

 -  Get Magento Admin UI credentials for your {{ site.data.var.ece }} environment.

--  List of client IP addresses allowed to access the Magento Admin UI.
+-  List of client IP addresses to include on the allowlist

 ## Create Edge ACL for allowing client IPs {#edge-acl}